2005 American League Division Series: Game 3

 In Game 3, it was Randy Johnson pitching for the Yankees while Paul Byrd pitched for the Angels.
 Johnson ran into trouble early, giving up a three-run home run to Garret Anderson in the first after back-to-back two-out singles and a two-run homer to Bengie Molina in the third to give the Angels a 5–0 lead.
 After allowing a double and single in the fourth without getting an out, Johnson was taken out of the game while being booed.
 The Yankees rallied in the bottom of the inning.
 First, Hideki Matsui homered to put the Yanks on the board 5–1.
 Then Robinson Canó and Bernie Williams hit back to back singles and moved one base each on a groundout.
 Canó scored on Jorge Posada's groundout and Williams on Derek Jeter's single.
 After a walk, Brendan Donnelly relieved Byrd and Jason Giambi's single scored Jeter and cut the Angels' lead to one.
 In the next inning, after Matsui walked, Canó doubled to left and a throwing error by Cabrera allowed Matsui to score and Canó to go to third.
 Scot Shields relieved Donnelly and gave up a sacrifice fly to Bernie Williams that scored Canó, giving the Yankees a 6–5 lead, but in the sixth Reliever Aaron Small allowed a one-out double to Juan Rivera before Darin Erstad's RBI single tied the game.
 After a strikeout and single, Chone Figgins's RBI single put the Angels back in front 7–6.
 Tom Gordon allowed a leadoff single and subsequent hit-by-pitch before Garret Anderson's RBI single made it 8–6 Angels.
-Two errors loaded the bases before Steve Finley's RBI groundout off of Al Leiter made it 9–6 Angels.
-In the eighth, Leiter allowed a leadoff triple, then after a one-out intentional walk, back-to-back RBI singles by José Molina and Anderson off of Scott Proctor made it 11–6 Angels.
-The Yankees got only one more run on Jeter's leadoff home run in the eighth off of Kelvim Escobar as the Angels' 11–7 win put them one win away from the ALCS.
+Two errors loaded the bases before Steve Finley's RBI groundout off Al Leiter made it 9–6 Angels.
+In the eighth, Leiter allowed a leadoff triple, then after a one-out intentional walk, back-to-back RBI singles by José Molina and Anderson off Scott Proctor made it 11–6 Angels.
+The Yankees got only one more run on Jeter's leadoff home run in the eighth off Kelvim Escobar as the Angels' 11–7 win put them one win away from the ALCS.